 Ask if you’re eligible for debt release

-In some special circumstances, your creditor can decide to write off (waive) your debt altogether.
-This is known as debt release on compassionate grounds and it is rare.
-It is usually an option only for people who have been on Centrelink benefits for a long time and who have no assets except household goods and tools of trade.
+In some limited circumstances, your creditor can decide to write off (waive) your debt altogether.
+This is known as debt release on compassionate grounds, and it is rare.
+It is usually an option only for people who have been on Centrelink benefits for a long time and have no assets except household goods and tools of trade.

 If you think you may be eligible, ask a financial counsellor or a community legal centre to help you apply to have your debts released.
-Debt release can affect your credit rating, so discuss this with them before proceeding.
+Debt release can affect your credit rating, so find out what this means before going ahead.

 Check if the debt is secured or unsecured

 When you owe money, the debt may be secured or unsecured.
-This affects what action the lender (creditor) can take to get their money back if you stop making repayments on the loan.
+The type of debt affects what action the lender (creditor) can take to get their money back if you stop making repayments.

-This is a debt that is secured against a particular asset.
-When a bank lends you money, they may take "security" for the debt.
-This means that if you stop making repayments, the bank can take certain property (called the security property) and sell it to recover the amount you owe.
+- Secured debt – this is a debt that is backed against a particular asset.
+When a bank lends you money, they may take 'security' for the debt.
+This means that if you stop making repayments, the bank can take certain property (called the security property) and sell it to get back the amount you owe.
 A home mortgage or car loan is a secured debt.

-With this type of debt, if you stop making repayments, there is no particular asset the creditor can take and sell.
+- Unsecured debt – with this type of debt, if you stop making repayments, there is no particular asset the creditor can take and sell.
 If you can’t pay the debt, you may be able to agree on a hardship variation or get help from AFCA to resolve the dispute.
-Otherwise, the creditor must go to court (see below) and get an order for you to pay the debt.
+Otherwise, the creditor must go to court and get an order for you to pay the debt.
 In some instances, the creditor may be able to take some of your income or assets to repay what you owe.
 Credit cards and personal loans are usually unsecured debts.

 What to do if a creditor takes you to court

 - Check that the statement of claim is genuine – some debt collectors may give you documents that look like a statement of claim but haven’t actually been issued by a court.
 This is fraud and is against the law.
 If you are not sure whether the statement of claim you have received is genuine, check with a lawyer.
 Call the National Debt Helpline on 1800 007 007 for more information.

 Medical and pharmaceutical expenses

-The Australian Government offers several benefits that can help you access medical treatments, tests, prescription medicines and other medical supplies at a lower cost.
+The Australian Government offers several benefits that can help you pay for medical treatments, tests, prescription medicines and other medical supplies at a lower cost.

 Register for the Medicare Safety Net

-Through the Medicare Safety Net, once you reach a set threshold of out-of-pocket costs go over a certain amount (called the threshold), Medicare will pay a higher benefit for many services until the end of the calendar year.
+Once your out-of-pocket costs go over a certain amount (called the threshold), Medicare will pay you a higher benefit for many services until the end of the calendar year.
 This may mean you receive more money back from Medicare for your appointments and tests.

-If you are a couple or family - you do need to register even if you are all listed on the same Medicare card.
-To download the registration form, visit humanservices.gov.au and type "medicare safety net" in the search box, or call Medicare on 132 011.
+- If you are a couple or family – you need to register even if you are all listed on the same Medicare card.

 Get a PBS Safety Net card

-The Pharmaceutical Benefits Scheme (PBS) subsidises the cost of most prescription medicines for all Australian residents with a current Medicare card.
-The PBS Safety Net further reduces the cost of prescription medicines once you or your family have spent a certain amount on prescription medicines.
-This amount is known as the Safety Net threshold.
-It resets at the beginning of each year.
+The Pharmaceutical Benefits Scheme (PBS) subsidises the cost of many prescription medicines for people with a current Medicare card.
+The PBS Safety Net further reduces the cost of prescription medicines once you or your family have spent a certain amount on them each calendar year.
+This amount is known as the PBS Safety Net threshold.

-There are two PBS Safety Net thresholds - one for general patients and one for concession card holders.
-Once you or your family reach the threshold, you can get a PBS Safety Net card from your pharmacist.
+There are two PBS Safety Net thresholds – one for general patients and one for concession card holders.
+Once you or your family reach the threshold, your pharmacist can give you a PBS Safety Net card.
 With this card, your prescription medicines for the rest of the year will be discounted (or free if you have an eligible concession card).
 You will need to pay full price for medicines not listed on the PBS.

-To obtain a PBS Safety Net card, keep a record of any PBS medicines you buy.
+To get a PBS Safety Net card, keep a record of any PBS medicines you or your family buy.
 You can use a Prescription Record Form, which you can get from your pharmacy.
 Your pharmacist might be able to keep a computer record for you, but if you visit different pharmacies, it is best to keep your own paper record.

 Use your concession card